iocaware/iocgen/iocaware_openioc/README.md

    - Add/Delete/Modify the API calls in the suspiciousimports variable; items in this variable will be included in the IOC
    - Add/Delete/Modify the pe sections considered "good" in the goodpesections variable; items in this variable will NOT be in the IOC
-   - Add/Delete/Modify the IP's in the excludeips variable ; items in this variable will NOT be in the IOC
    - Add/Delete/Modify the string regexes in the doStrings method to pull more and/or better strings out of the binary